 Please keep in mind that we cannot move forward with your file until we receive your English proficiency test scores.
 If we are missing your test scores, we will send you a letter requesting the scores.

-Normally, you will have three weeks to submit your results from that point.
+Normally, you will have three weeks to upload a copy of your results from that point.
 If you are unable to meet that deadline, but you are scheduled to take an English proficiency test, please upload a copy of your scheduled or planned test date.
+This test date should not be more than three weeks from the original deadline given to you.

 All applicants must include the following documents:

-Please upload unofficial copies of transcripts when you apply to Concordia because it speeds up the review of your application.
+Please upload unofficial copies of transcripts (front and back)* when you apply to Concordia because it speeds up the review of your application.

-Upload a copy of your transcripts from all previous educational institutions
+Upload a copy of your transcripts (front and back) from all previous educational institutions

 If you’re currently enrolled in school: